wteja/go-project/README.md

 Each subdirectory contains an individual project.
 For example:

 - `task-tracker-cli/` — A simple CLI tool for managing tasks — [Requirements](https://roadmap.sh/projects/task-tracker)
+- `github-activity/` — Use GitHub API to fetch user activity and display it in the terminal — [Requirements](https://roadmap.sh/projects/github-user-activity)

 More projects and experiments will be added over time.